 Licensed Conveyancer means a Person licensed or registered under the relevant legislation of the Jurisdiction in which the property is situated and in Western Australia is a real estate settlement agent for the purposes of the Settlement Agents Act 1981 (WA).

-Mortgage means a Registry Instrument by which a Person charges an estate or interest in land as security.
+Mortgage means a Document by which a Person charges an estate or interest in land as security.

 Participation Rules, as amended from time to time, has the meaning given to it in the ECNL.